opentelekomcloud-docs/object-storage-service/umn/source/service_overview/basic_concepts/objects.rst

 An object consists of the following:

 -  A key that specifies the name of an object.
 An object key is a UTF-8 string up to 1,024 characters long.
-Each object is uniquely identified by a key within a bucket.
+Each object within a bucket is uniquely identified by a key.
 -  Metadata that describes an object.
 The metadata is a set of key-value pairs that are assigned to objects stored in OBS.
 There are two types of metadata: system-defined metadata and custom metadata.

-   -  System-defined metadata is automatically assigned by OBS for processing objects.
+   -  System-defined metadata is automatically assigned by OBS.
 Such metadata includes Date, Content-Length, Last-Modified, ETag, and more.
    -  You can specify custom metadata to describe the object when you upload an object to OBS.

 -  Data that refers to the content of an object.